 - Don’t be shy to attend classes

 Up there on the mat, yogis are always absorbed in their practice – so, they simply have no time for gazing around.
 Home practice could work, of course, but that’s only when you know what you’re doing.
-First you need to get a good hang of the major asanas under the guidance of a knowledgeable teacher.
+First, you need to get the hang of the major asanas under the guidance of a knowledgeable teacher.
 And, most certainly, you should not start practicing from scratch via DVDs or online courses.
 Come to class.

 - No need to wear leggings and a top

-Loose-fitting and light clothing will perfectly do the job.
+Loose-fitting and light clothing will do the job.
 The bottom line is that you feel comfortable and convenient.
-Although, of course, you’ll need some visual control for proper straightening.
+Although, of course, form-fitting clothing offers more visual control for proper straightening.

 - Forget about your pounds